Leading Friction Material Manufacturers

 Applications

-Applications include clutch and brake systems, operating systems, automotive equipment, gear tooth systems, and industrial machinery that all need to be able to stop or slow down their processes.
-Components such as friction pads and linings and disc brake pads are made from friction materials.
+Applications for friction materials encompass clutch and brake systems, operating systems, automotive equipment, gear tooth systems, and industrial machinery, all of which require reliable stopping or slowing mechanisms.
+Components like friction pads, linings, and disc brake pads are crafted from these specialized materials.

-Industries that make frequent use of these products include construction, automotive, forestry, oil and gas, and mining.
+These products are extensively used in industries such as construction, automotive, forestry, oil and gas, and mining.

 Braking Systems